-RE 504 Electrical Theory, Circuits, Controls & Wiring Schematics

-Operations of electrical controls as applied to commercial refrigeration including relays, contactors, motor starters, fan delays, temperature-actuated controls, and a variety of switching devices.
-Single Phase 120/240 volt, Three Phase240/480 volts as well as Delta High Leg will be covered.
+RE 504 Electrical Theory, Circuits, Controls & Wiring Schematics delays, temperature-actuated controls and a variety of switching devices.
+Single-phase 120/240-volt, three-phase 240/480-volt as well as Delta High Leg will be covered.
 Wiring and operating characteristics of a wide variety of motors will be covered.
-Manufacturers electrical schematics and control strategies as applied to commercial systems.
+Manufacturers' electrical schematics and control strategies as applied to commercial systems.
 Wiring and control strategies.
 Installation, setting and proper wiring methods as specified by NEC will be covered for a wide variety of control/motor applications.